Do you know an Unguided path makes one a storyteller? Yes, It does, and Dharamkot Himachal Pradesh did.

-Cafes don’t need an intro and especially Dharamkot cafes what I feel.
-Therefore, listing down the name of cafes if anyone would like to check out during their visit and wondering any places to eat and chill.
+I feel that cafes don’t need an intro, especially Dharamkot cafes.
+Therefore, listing down the name of restaurants if anyone would like to check out during their visit and wondering about places to eat and chill.

 Let’s hike to Upper Dharamkot now –

-These are some of the cafes in the Upper part, although they are not much talk of the town still you can give it a try.
+These are some of the cafes in the Upper part, although they are not much talk of the town still you can give them a try.

-What I found interesting in Dharamkot is people’s talent like everybody is showing his/her talent whether it’s singing, dancing, yoga.
-I personally now call this place as a “Talent Hub”.
+What I found interesting in Dharamkot is people’s talent.
+Everybody is showing their talent, whether singing, dancing, or yoga.
+So I personally now call this place a “Talent Hub.”

 You can see on the faces that eagerness to learn and grow is what makes this place attractive.

-Tim from Finland running a small handmade candle stand shop ( In Upper Bhagsu).
+- Tim from Finland runs a small handmade candle stand shop ( In Upper Bhagsu).

-Without a doubt, Dharamkot is a lovely place I have been to in the Himalayas and I think for you too after visiting.
+Without a doubt, Dharamkot is a lovely place I have been to in the Himalayas, and I think for you too after seeing it.

 Things to do in Dharamkot

-There are interesting things to do in Dharamkot –
+There are exciting things to do in Dharamkot –

 1. Triund Trek

-Dharamkot to Triund Trek distance is around 9-10 km and is a perfect beginners trek for indulging in Trekking and Camping activity.
+Dharamkot to Triund Top distance is around 9-10 km and is a perfect beginners trek for indulging in Trekking and Camping activity.
 The Dharamkot route is an easier one because of proper walkable steps.
-One can visit Gallu Devi temple which is also a starting point of Triund Trek.
+Moreover, one can visit the Gallu Devi temple, a starting point of the Triund Trek.

-Like seriously, you guys are far better than me in shopping.
-But what you can shop here?
+Like seriously, you guys are far better than me at shopping.
+But what can you shop here?

-Local people make crystal, hand stones which you must definitely check out with local Himachali and western dresses which attract foreign tourists.
+Local people make crystal, hand stones you must check out with local Himachali, and western dresses, which attract foreign tourists.